tendermint/fundraising/x/fundraising/spec/04_messages.md

 // MsgCreateEnglishAuction defines a SDK message for creating a English type auction type MsgCreateEnglishAuction struct {
-	Auctioneer       string            // account that creates the auction StartPrice       sdk.Dec           // starting price of the selling coin proportional to the paying coin SellingCoin      sdk.Coin          // selling amount of coin for the auction PayingCoinDenom  string            // paying coin denom that bidders need to bid with VestingSchedules []VestingSchedule // vesting schedules that release the paying amount of coins to the autioneer
+	Auctioneer       string            // account that creates the auction StartPrice       sdk.Dec           // starting price of the selling coin; it is proportional to the price of paying coin denom
+	SellingCoin      sdk.Coin          // selling amount of coin for the auction PayingCoinDenom  string            // paying coin denom that bidders need to bid with VestingSchedules []VestingSchedule // vesting schedules that release the paying amount of coins to the autioneer